ENTS-Source/SuperSimon/protocol.md

 5. Pi repeats steps 1-4 for addresses `0x02` to `0xFF`
 6. Pi sends `Start game` (`0x02`) (no client responds - broadcast start)

+If the client receives a `Start game` (`0x02`) command while still in a game, the client may ignore it.

 #### In-game sequence

 This sequence is for when a game is currently in progress.
 The Pi will not re-request any information from any completed clients but will request information from clients that have not completed the game.